SarahGrevy/Supremcourt_Mapping/README.md

 ## Process

-$ Scrape all of the necessary information from: https://www.supremecourt.gov/oral_arguments/argument_transcript/2021.
+$Scrape all of the necessary information from: https://www.supremecourt.gov/oral_arguments/argument_transcript/2021.
 This should result in a list of dictionaries for each case.

 $ Scrape circut for each case: https://www.supremecourt.gov/orders/ordersbycircuit/ordercasebycircuit/061118OrderCasesByCircuit